LiamJCates/Programming-Notes/Java/Overview/Keyterms.md

 ### Multithreaded
+Java is designed to allow multiple pieces of code to run at the same time.
 [The] benefits of multithreading are better interactive responsiveness and real-time behavior.
 Nowadays, we care about concurrency because Moore’s law has come to an end.
 Instead of faster processors, we just get more of them, and we have to keep them busy.
 Yet when you look at most programming languages, they show a shocking disregard for this problem.
 Java was well ahead of its time.
 It was the first mainstream language to support concurrent programming.
 As you can see from the white paper, its motivation was a little different.
 At the time, multicore processors were exotic, but web programming had just started, and processors spent a lot of time waiting for a response from the server.
 Concurrent programming was needed to make sure the user interface didn’t freeze.
 Concurrent programming is never easy, but Java has done a very good job making it manageable.

 ### Dynamic
 In a number of ways, Java is a more dynamic language than C or C++.
 It was designed to adapt to an evolving environment.
 Libraries can freely add new methods and instance variables without any effect on their clients.
 In Java, finding out runtime type information is straightforward.
 This is an important feature in situations where code needs to be added to a running program.
 A prime example is code that is downloaded from the Internet to run in a browser.
 In C or C++, this is indeed a major challenge, but the Java designers were well aware of dynamic languages that made it easy to evolve a running program.
 Their achievement was to bring this feature to a mainstream programming language.

+### Backward Compatibility
+The Java language architects pay careful attention to making sure old programs will work with later versions of Java.
+While this doesn’t always occur, changes that will break backward compatibility occur slowly and with notice.
+Deprecation is a technique to accomplish this where code is flagged to indicate it shouldn’t be used.
+This lets developers know a different approach is preferred so they can start changing the code.